 There is no limit as to how far back you can claim PPI.
 Most banks and financial providers are legally obliged to retain records for 6 years after an agreement has closed.
 However, some retain their records for a lot longer in their archives.
 See our video for more information.

 How much PPI you will get back depends on several different factors, such as how much you paid towards the PPI policy in the first place, how much you borrowed, what the interest rate was on the financial agreement and the dates you made payments.
 View our video to discover what other factors affect how much PPI you can receive.

 What are the need-to-know PPI facts and figures?

 - PPI complaints started back in 2007 and grew to highs of 4,000,000 in 2013.

 - The average pay out per customer is £3,332, but figures can be much higher (e.g. 1 in 99 of our customers has received over £15,000).

-- Since 2001, there have been a total of 34 million payment protection insurance policies sold, worth £50 billion.
+- Since 2001, there have been as many as 64 MILLION payment protection insurance policies sold, worth £50 billion.